clemneo/vlm-spectra/src/vlm_spectra/web_app/README.md

 ## Usage

 1. **Wait for Model Loading**: The model loads in the background (may take a few minutes)
-2. **Configure Parameters**:
-   - Grid Size: Width and height of the grid (3x3 to 6x6)
-   - Square Position: X,Y coordinates of the colored square
-   - Colors: Square color and background color
-   - Padding: Spacing around the square (0-10px)
-   - Task: Instruction text for the model
+2. **Upload image**: You can upload an image, or paste a screenshot

-3. **Generate & Predict**: Click the button to generate image and run inference
+3. **Predict**: Click the button to run inference

 4. **View Results**:
-   - Generated image with coordinate overlays
+   - Image with coordinate overlays
    - Model's raw output text
    - Accuracy comparison (ground truth vs prediction)
    - Performance metrics